hellokatechan/passing_grades_PD_2022_Wk3/readme.md

 # Passing Grade

+This is a data-wrangling project where I used Python and Tableau Prep to complete the tasks.

 ## Business Requirements
 * Input both data sets
 * Join the data sets together to give us the grades per student